 EXEC CheckProductId 101

-And after execution, we will get the following output.
+After execution, we will get the following output:

 SQL Server stored procedure return value vs output parameter

-In SQL Server, there are mainly 2 ways to return values from a stored procedure back to the caller.
+In SQL Server, there are two main ways to return values from a stored procedure to the caller.
 The first is by using the RETURN statement in the stored procedure, and the second is by using the OUTPUT parameter.

-Now, there are many differences between both methods, and each of them is used for some specific task.
-So, in this section, we will try to understand the difference between both methods and discuss when to use which method.
+There are many differences between both methods, and each is used for a specific task.
+In this section, we will try to understand the differences between both methods and discuss when to use which method.

-• A RETURN statement in a stored procedure can only return an integer value.
-Whereas, an output parameter can be used to return values of any valid data type including an integer.
+- A RETURN statement in a stored procedure can only return an integer value.
+An output parameter can be used to return values of any valid data type, including an integer.

-• A RETURN statement is used to give a return code back to the caller that indicates the execution status of a procedure.
-A 0 return code indicates successful execution, and a non-zero return code indicates some error in execution.
-It is mainly used to inform the success and failure of a stored procedure.
+- A RETURN statement returns a code to the caller indicating the procedure’s execution status.
+A 0 return code indicates successful execution, and a non-zero return code indicates an error in execution.
+This statement is mainly used to inform the success or failure of a stored procedure.

-Now, here are some important points on when to use these methods to return value from a stored procedure.
+Here are some important points about when to use these methods to return a value from a stored procedure.

-• If we want to return values other than integer data type then, we should use the output parameter.
+- If we want to return values other than integer data type, we should use the output parameter.

 Here is the difference between SQL Server stored procedure return value vs output parameter.